gernest/zunicode/README.md

 # zunicode

 This package provided functions for working with unicode code points.
-It is the goa of the package to be low lever, offering primitives for working with unicode in the `ziglang`.
+It is the goal of the package to be low level, offering primitives for working with unicode in the `ziglang`.

 The source was ported from go standard unicode package.
 The port was done by